Inbuilt Functions In C++ - C++ Programming Tutorial

-A function is a section of code that only executes when it is called.
-Parameters are referred to the data that you supply to a function.
+A function is a block of code that runs only upon being invoked.
+Parameters are the values passed into a function.

 I. String Functions in C++